Entanglement Entropy of Free Fermions in Timelike Slices: ENTANGLEMENT ENTROPY IN TIME-DIRECTION SLICE

-The free fermion model we will mainly study is the 1D tight-binding model with a periodic boundary condition and $L$ sites in total:
+We note that our definition of entanglement entropy in generic spacetime slice above holds for any free fermion models in any spacetime dimensions.
+For simplicity, hereafter, we investigate the spacetime slice entanglement entropy for the 1D tight-binding free fermion model with fermion number conservation (namely, without pairing).

-where the hopping $u>0$ is real.
-The $m$-th site is at position $x_m=ma_0$, where $a_0$ is the lattice constant.
-The energy spectrum is $E(k)=-2u\cos(ka_0)$ for quasi-momentum $k$.
-We denote the range of the energy spectrum as $E_0=4u$.
-Accordingly, we define the characteristic time $\tau_0$ and the maximal Fermi velocity $v_{\text{max}}$ of the model as
+We consider the following model with $L$ sites and periodic boundary condition:

-For a thermal state of the full system at filling (number of fermions per site) $\nu\in[0,1]$ at temperature $T$ (setting $\hbar=k_B=1$), which is a pure (mixed) state when $T=0$ ($T>0$), we calculate the entanglement entropy $S$ in the length $t$ time-direction slice on site $m=0$ containing $K$ points, and we fix $L=500$.
+where the hopping $u>0$.
+The fermion energy at quasi-momentum $k$ is $E(k)=-2u\cos(ka_0)$, where $a_0=1$ is the lattice constant.
+The energy bandwidth is $E_0=4u$.
+Accordingly, we define the characteristic time $\tau_0$ and the maximal Fermi velocity (the Lieb-Robinson bound velocity \cite{lieb1972}) $v_{\text{max}}$ of the model as